stts-se/piper1-gpl/docs/TRAINING.md

   --data.cache_dir /path/to/cache/dir/ \
   --data.config_path /path/to/write/config.json \
   --data.batch_size 32 \
-  --ckpt_path /path/to/finetune.ckpt  # optional
+  --ckpt_path /path/to/finetune.ckpt  # optional but highly recommended
 ```

 where:

 * `data.voice_name` is the name of your voice (can be anything)
 * `data.csv_path` is the path to the CSV file with audio file names and text
-* `data.audio_dir` is the directory containing the audio files
+* `data.audio_dir` is the directory containing the audio files (usually `.wav`)
-* `model.sample_rate` is the sample rate of the audio in hertz
+* `model.sample_rate` is the sample rate of the audio in hertz (usually 22050)
 * `data.espeak_voice` is the espeak-ng voice/language like `en-us` (see `espeak-ng --voices`)
 * `data.cache_dir` is a directory where training artifacts are cached (phonemes, trimmed audio, etc.)
 * `data.config_path` is the path to write the voice's JSON config file
 * `data.batch_size` is the training batch size
 * `ckpt_path` is the path to an existing [Piper checkpoint][piper-checkpoints]

-Using `--ckpt_path` is recommend since it will speed up training a lot, even if the checkpoint is from a different language.
+Using `--ckpt_path` is recommended since it will speed up training a lot, even if the checkpoint is from a different language.
 Only `medium` quality checkpoints are supported without [tweaking other settings][audio-config].

 Run `python3 -m piper.train fit --help` for many more options.